jerdog/high-performing-eng-teams-hugorevealjs/content/30-min/_index.md

 * Choose the right machine size for your needs

 {{% note %}}
-Balancing workflow speed and test coverage is ultimately a matter of prioritization: which features are part of the critical path?
-Where can you afford more experimentation and risk?
-Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques: Once you have buy-in from important stakeholders on how to best  balance test coverage and workflow speed, you can optimize your workflow duration with these techniques:
+To balance workflow speed and test coverage, prioritization has to take center stage, which means asking: "Which features are part of the critical path?
+Where can you afford more experimentation and risk?"
+These techniques, along with buy-in from important stakeholders on the right balance between test coverage and workflow speed, will help you optimize your pipelines.
 {{% /note %}}

 ---